viviandotdev/ObsidianVault/30 Notes/Productivity Tips.md

 - **Time restriction**- set timers and restrict the time it takes for you to do any activity, because of  [[Parkinsons' Law]] without a limit we will take much longer than needed for something
 	- for example I used not set a limit so then i would waste so much time at the gym because i said i could only leave if i finish this plan, however if i say you only have 50 minutes to complete this exercise, then i will try to do them faster to complete it or run faster to get in my miles.
 - [[Protocol to Fight Distractions]]
+- Do not use to-do lists, look at your calendar and block of time for an activity and then within that activity work on specific goal?
+(Cal NewPort)
 - **The Recipe Method**
 	- Write down exactly what you need to do down to the detailed steps, so you can turn your brain off and just execute.
 	- Before a focus session write the recipe of exactly what you are going